'Overall a very positive thing': Psaki says turnover in vice president's office is 'natural' after grueling months - NewsBreak

 “It's natural for staffers who have thrown their heart and soul into a job to be ready to move on to a new challenge after a few years, and that is applicable to many of these individuals,” Psaki said.
 “It's also an opportunity, as it is in any White House, to bring in new faces, new voices, and new perspectives.”

-Peter Velz, the vice president's director of press operations, is also leaving Harris's office in the coming weeks, along with Vince Evans, deputy director of public engagement and intergovernmental affairs.
+Peter Velz, the vice president's director of press operations, is also leaving Harris's office in the coming weeks, along with Vince Evans, deputy director of public engagement and intergovernmental affairs, according to reports.
+Over the summer, several advance staffers stepped down from their positions.

 Asked whether the West Wing expected a similar turnover, Psaki demurred, saying that she didn’t “have anything to anticipate or preview for you” but that working in the White House is grueling and the public should not read into the departures.